glennsl/rescript-jest/README.md

     "transformIgnorePatterns": ["<rootDir>/node_modules/(?!(rescript|@glennsl/bs-jest)/)"]
   }
   ```
   - The property `"transformIgnorePatterns"` is an array of strings.
-Either you do some regex or organize them in an array. **Please make sure all folders in `node_modules` involving compiled .res/.ml/.re files and the like such as `rescript` or `@glennsl/bs-jest` are included in the aforementioned array.**
+Either you do some regex or organize them in an array. **Please make sure all folders in `node_modules` involving compiled .res/.ml/.re files and the like such as `rescript` or `@glennsl/bs-jest` are mentioned in the aforementioned array.**

 This problem is also addressed in [Issue #63](https://github.com/glennsl/bs-jest/issues/63).